idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

   - Do code reviews
   - Do a mock interview + debrief

-## Firing and Performance Management
+## Part 7: Firing and Performance Management

 ### How do you deal with people performance issues?